-- Database migration is important because it helps to save money
+- Database migration is essential because it helps to save money.

-- Database migration helps to unify disparate data so that it is accessible by different systems
+- Database migration helps unify disparate data, so it is accessible by different techniques.

 Database Migration Challenges

-- Data Loss: The most common issue firms face is the loss of data during the DB migration.
+- Data Loss: The most common issue firms face data loss during the DB migration.
 During the planning stage, testing for data loss or data corruption is crucial to verify whether complete data was migrated during the migration process or not.

 - Data Security: Data is a business’s most valuable asset.
 Therefore, its security is of utmost importance.
 Before the DB migration process occurs, data encryption should be a top priority.

 - Migration strategy: A common question asked is how to do DB migration.
-Companies miss out on some crucial aspects and end up using a database migration strategy that is not suitable for their company.
-Therefore, It is necessary to conduct ample research before DB migration takes place.
+Companies miss out on some crucial aspects and use a database migration strategy that is not suitable for their company.
+Therefore, It is necessary to conduct ample research before DB migration occurs.